 2. You can start your own search using our Clinical Trial Finder.
 This easy-to-use online tool allows you to enter information about how far you’re willing to travel, diagnosis information and treatment history to see a list of clinical trials that match what you need.
 You can select the trials of interest to you and request more information be sent to you from our Patient Services Case Managers.

 Once you receive your personalized trial information, our Patient Services Case Managers are available to walk through the information with you, providing in-depth details and answering any questions you may have.
 Then, discuss search results with your healthcare team to determine if a clinical trial is the right option for you.
 Case Managers are available Monday – Friday, 7 a.m. – 5 p.m.
 PT.
 Contact a Case Manager.

 To learn more about the clinical trials process, you can order our free patient education packet, which includes our booklet, Clinical Trials: Understanding How Pancreatic Cancer Clinical Trials Work.

 How do I know which clinical trial is best for me?

 You should discuss enrollment in a clinical trial with your healthcare team to determine if it is the right choice for you.

 To help patients and their doctors determine if a clinical trial is the right choice, our Know Your Tumor® personalized medicine service provides eligible pancreatic cancer patients and their oncologists with information about the biology of their tumor.
 Through Know Your Tumor, you and your healthcare team have access to information about treatments – including available clinical trials – that are personalized to you.
-Our Patient Central Associates are available to provide additional information and enroll you in the service.
+Our Patient Services Case Managers are available to provide additional information and enroll you in the service.

 What questions should I ask when thinking about participating in a clinical trial?